kpadur/modelling-ht-and-defence/README.md

 # Code for "Modelling hybrid threats and defensive countermeasures"
 ## Introduction
-Hybrid attacks are a growing concern due to their potential to undermine public trust and disrupt social stability.
-Modelling attacker and defender behaviours is necessary to identify potential attack strategies and determine effective countermeasures.
+Hybrid threats are a growing concern due to their potential to undermine public trust and disrupt social stability.
+Few public examples exist, but the risks of a successful attack are high, so modelling attacker and defender behaviours is necessary to identify potential attack strategies and determine effective countermeasures.
 Traditional game-theoretic methods, commonly used for this purpose, can struggle to capture the complexity and dynamic nature of these types of emerging threats.
-To address this research gap, we explore the use of MARL.
-In our case, the attacker aims to devise an attack strategy of cyberattacks and disinformation campaigns that maximises the potential harm to their target while minimising the use of their resources.
-The defender seeks to develop effective defence strategies against potential multi-domain attacks.
-We then can use RL algorithms to derive policies for both agents.
-As both agents are learning and adapting their strategies in response to each other, we propose a novel MARL approach that extends a single-agent RL approach to this competitive multi-agent setting.
-To evaluate the feasibility and effectiveness of our approach, we introduce both agents into a simulated environment, a digital twin representing a simple Cyber-Physical-Social System.
+To address this problem, we propose a novel approach in which both attackers and defenders use RL to devise strategies against their opponents.
 ## Project structure
 ```
 modelling-ht-and-defence/